Mosor

 Mosor (Massarus), or Mount Mosor (Massarus Mons; Monte Massaro), is a mountain range in Croatia located near the city of Split on the Adriatic coast.
-It belongs to Dinaric Alps, and it stretches from the pass of Klis in the northwest to the Cetina River in the southeast.
+It belongs to Dinaric Alps, and stretches from the pass of Klis in the northwest to the Cetina River in the southeast.

-The highest peak is the eponymous Mosor peak at 1,339 m.a.s.l.
+The highest point is the eponymous Mosor peak at 1,339 m.a.s.l.
 There are no inhabited areas on the mountain above 600 metres.
 Mosor is mainly composed of karst — limestone rocks.

 It attracts mountaineers from Croatia.
 There are two alpine huts and many mountaineering paths on Mosor.

+Mountain huts

+In the 1935–1936 season, the Dom Kraljice Marije mountain hut, at 900 m in elevation, saw 720 visitors, including 10 Czechoslovak, 7 German and 4 Italian citizens.
+The logger's hut on Uznička Kosa at 940 m saw 29 visitors.
+In the 1936–1937 season, the Dom Kraljice Marije saw 740 visitors, including 5 German, 2 Czechoslovak, 2 Austrian and 1 English citizen; the logger's hut was closed that year.
+In the 1937–1938 season it saw 541 visitors, including 17 Czechoslovak, 9 Italian, 5 Austrian, 3 German and 1 Polish citizens; the logger's hut below Kunjevoda at 940 m saw 138 visitors.